lordofscripts/govee/README.md

 ### Usage

 > govee -list

 Uses your WiFi/Internet connection to query your local network and list ALL Govee smart devices.
 It will list them giving you their model number (for use with -model flag), MAC address (-mac flag) and official name.

 > govee -mac {MAC_ADDRESS} -model {MODEL_NUMBER} -on

 Turns on the device identified by the MAC address and Model number.

 > govee -mac {MAC_ADDRESS} -model {MODEL_NUMBER} -off

 Turns off the device identified by the MAC address and Model number.

 However, it is much easier to assign easy identifications to your device and even annotate it with their locations within your premises.
 For that, you need to use a *configuration file* as described above.
-Once you do that, you can easily turn your devices on or off using their alias, which you can remember without having to look them up.
+Once you do that, you can easily turn your devices on or off using their alias.
+Device name aliases are much easier to remember.

 Here are the config-based versions of the previous two commands:

 > govee -id {ALIAS_NAME} -on

 Turns on the device identified by the MAC address and Model number.
 For the sample configuration above it would become `govee -id SmartPlug1 -on`

 > govee -id {ALIAS_NAME} -off

 Turns off the device identified by the MAC address and Model number.

 -----